pawl/raspberry-pi-1u-server/README.md

     ![network switch positive negative](https://raw.githubusercontent.com/pawl/raspberry-pi-1u-server/master/pictures/longer_solid_line_12v.jpg)

-1. Cut the piece plastic that came with the chassis (for under the motherboard) to fit under the 8 channel relay board.
+1. Cut a section of the plastic sheet that came with the chassis (for under the motherboard) to fit under the 8 channel relay board.

     ![cut piece of plastic to fit under relay](https://raw.githubusercontent.com/pawl/raspberry-pi-1u-server/master/pictures/relay_plastic.jpg)

-1. Drill holes in the chassis, insert nylon standoffs, and mount the 8 channel relay.
+1. Drill holes in the chassis, insert nylon standoffs, and add the section of plastic sheet.

     ![installing relay 1](https://raw.githubusercontent.com/pawl/raspberry-pi-1u-server/master/pictures/relay_install_1.jpg)

-    ![installing relay 2](https://raw.githubusercontent.com/pawl/raspberry-pi-1u-server/master/pictures/relay_install_2.jpg)

 1. Wire 4 of the 5 5V USB terminal "+" wires from the ATX breakout board to NC terminals on the 8 channel relay, and wire the other side of the relay to the "+" on the USB terminal block for 4 of the 5 Pi's.
 [More relay setup instructions](https://labensky.de/raspberry-pi-relay-module-wiring/)
+1. Mount the 8 channel relay to the chassis with the nylon standoffs.

+    ![installing relay 2](https://raw.githubusercontent.com/pawl/raspberry-pi-1u-server/master/pictures/relay_install_2.jpg)

+1. Cut a section of the plastic sheet that came with the chassis (for under the motherboard) to fit under the 1 channel relay board.
 1. Drill holes in the chassis and insert nylon standoffs for the 1 channel relay.

     ![installing 1 ch relay part 1](https://raw.githubusercontent.com/pawl/raspberry-pi-1u-server/master/pictures/relay_1_ch_install_1.jpg)